dativebase/old/docs/about.rst

    cross-linguistic analysis.

-But, what is it?
+What is it?
 --------------------------------------------------------------------------------

-The OLD is a program for creating a collaborative language documentation *web service*.
+The OLD is a program for creating collaborative language documentation *web services* [#f1]_.
 A web service is like a web site or web application, insofar as it runs on a web server and responds to HTTP requests.
 However, a web service differs from a traditional web application in that it expects to communicate with other programs and not, directly, with human users.

 The benefit of this design strategy is that a single web service can form a useful component of a variety of different applications with different goals.
-For example, an OLD web service for language L could serve data to a mobile application that helps users to learn L.  At the same time, researchers could be collaboratively entering, searching and processing data on the OLD web service via a desktop application and/or a browser-based one.
+For example, an OLD web service for language *L* could serve data to a mobile application that helps users to learn *L*.
+At the same time, researchers could be collaboratively entering, searching and processing data on the OLD web service via a desktop application and/or a browser-based one.